Eric Gauthier (dancer): Career

 In 1996, Gauthier left Toronto for Germany, as Anderson became Director of the Stuttgart Ballet and joined him as a member of his group.
 In 2000, Gauthier was named demi-soloist, and in 2002 he was promoted to soloist.

 In 2005 he made his debut in choreography, in 2006 he created "Ballet 101" and in 2007, he created "Air Guitar".

 In 2007, aged 30 years, he founded his own troupe, "Gauthier Dance/ /Dance Company", initially with 6 dancers and supported by the Theaterhaus Stuttgart. a construct that was unique in Germany.

 In 2015, he started the biennial Stuttgart Dance festival, called COLOURS with open air interactive dances, which premiered from 25 June to 12 July 2015.

 The troupe had their U.S. debut at the 2015 Jacob's Pillow Dance Festival.
 Their repertoire as of 2016 included 37 pieces.

 Reception, awards

 The 2010 adaptation of the Monteverdi opera L'incoronazione di Poppea with choreography by Christian Spuck was compared to a Quentin Tarantino film, "...it just has style, and like his films the ballet was impeccably well made".

 In 2012/13, Gauthier was twice nominated as "Dancer of the Year" by German magazine "tanz" for the solo "I Found A Fox" which had been created for him.

 In 2015, Gauthier received the "Medal of Merit of Baden-Württemberg" (Verdienstorden des Landes Baden-Württemberg).

 Personal life

-Gauthier was married to a German woman.
-As of 2013 he had two sons.
+Eric Gauthier has two sons and a daughter with his German wife Laura.
+In 2020 the couple announced their separation.